mohsilas/clipycards/README.md

 <details>
 <summary>Overview: how clipycards works</summary>

-The following code represent the general structure of the app.
+The following psudocode represent the general structure of the app.
 ```python
 frontend_clipboard_listener():
   if new_clipboard_data != old_clipboard_data: